BrysonL/personal-site/content/blog/chat-classification-pt3.md

 ### Conclusion
 In this blog, we discussed what a feature was and how to extract them from your dataset.
 We noted some important considerations like having a hypothesis for each feature instead of extracting them willy nilly and wrote some code to extract features from our Messages.
 We talked about the different types of features (numerical and categorical), the specific sources we can use in our dataset (the current message or previous messages), and some categories of features we may consider.
 We also went through the exercise of extracting and examining a few features that turned out to be meaningful in our dataset.
 Model building is an iterative process, and as we learn more about our data through the modeling process we'll add more features to our extraction code.

 Now that we have our features extracted, we're ready to move to our first real model!
-Next time, we'll use some basic regressions (y=mx+b stuff) to see how much improvement we can make with traditional methods.
+Next time, we'll use some basic linear models (y=mx+b stuff) to see how much improvement we can make with traditional methods.
 Stay tuned for the next post!